ttrodrigz/iterake/README.md

 Overview
 --------

 iterake's main utility is creating row-level weights using a process called iterative raking.
-Iterative raking (also known as rim weighting), is one of several methods used to correct the deviation between the *marginal* proportions in a sample from a known population, or, universe as it was first referred to (Deming & Stephan 1940) for a given set of variables.
+Iterative raking (also known as rim weighting), is one of several methods used to correct the deviation between the *marginal* proportions in a sample and a known population, or, universe as it was first referred to (Deming & Stephan 1940) for a given set of variables.

 The weighting process with `iterake` is fairly straightforward; we suggest the following workflow:

-1. Use `universe()` to build your known population.
-This is built with one or more weighting categories with the `marginal()` function.
+1. Use the `universe()` function to build your population.
+    1. The univerise is constructed with one or more characteristics where the marginal probabilites are known.
+These characteristics are built with the `build_margin()` function.
 2. Compare the marginal proportions in your sample with the population with `compare_margins()` function.
 3. If needed, create weights for your data using `iterake()`.
 4. Verify that the weighted proportions in your sample now match the population.
 The `compare_margins()` function is again used here.